deepmodeling-activity/hackathon2022/supporting/proposal_writing_template.md

 ### 3.2 How to with dflow
 Draw your workflow diagram.

-### 3.3 The machine environment
-- Computing resources (Required):
+### 3.3 Computing resources
 - HPC Cluster
 - Cloud
 - PC
 - ...